Header Image: The 3 Sisters

 Doris

-Doris didn't give up her musical career so readily!
+Doris didn't give up her musical career readily!

 Doris says: "We opened at the Coconut Grove in the Ambassador Hotel with a show called A Salute to George Gershwin and played the big hotel rooms in LA and San Francisco, traveled, and finished with weeks at the Flamingo Hotel in Las Vegas.
 There were lots of other appearances along the way".